 The ESG assessment methodology is based on the ESG database, which uses data from multiple ESG data providers, public sources and internal assessments.
-Internal assessments take into account factors such as an issuer's future expected ESG development, plausibility of the data with regard to past or future events, an issuer's willingness to engage in dialogue on ESG matters and an enterprise's ESG-specific decisions.
+Internal assessments take into account factors such as an issuer's future expected ESG development, plausibility of the data with regard to

+The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. past or future events, an issuer's willingness to engage in dialogue on ESG matters and an enterprise's ESG-specific decisions.